Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the position in relation to harassment?

 Under Article 2087 of the Civil Code the employer is obliged to do what it can to prevent harassment (including sexual harassment and bullying) in the workplace.

 The employee can also claim damages from the employer in the case of harassment.
 Moreover, harassment is a criminal offence punishable by law, and may constitute grounds for a grievance procedure.

-Whistleblowing What is the position in relation to whistleblowing?
 No specific rules apply.
-However, in September 2016 Parliament began discussions over a potential whistleblower law.
+However, in recent months Parliament began discussions over a potential whistleblower law.

 Listed companies should implement an internal system for whistleblowing.

 Privacy and monitoring

 What are employees’ rights with regard to privacy and monitoring?

 The remote controlling of working activities by employers is regulated by Article 4 of the Workers Statute, which was significantly changed by the 2015 Jobs Act reform.

 The law still prohibits the use of instruments specifically aimed at controlling employees.